-Simply put, a cognitive or psychological bias is a biased way of thinking that conflicts with logic and rationality.
-As much as we love to call ourselves rational, the truth is that the human psyche is loaded with many cognitive biases.
+Simply put, a cognitive bias is a biased way of thinking that conflicts with logic and rationality.
+As much as we like to call ourselves rational, the truth is that the human psyche is loaded with many cognitive biases.

 Being rational, therefore, is a continuous process of being aware of these biases and not letting them color our perceptions, decisions, and judgments.

 1) Choice-supportive bias

 Your father prepares dinner, saying that he tried a brand new recipe.
 He assures you you’ll have eaten nothing like it before.
 When you take your first bite, you realize it really is nothing like you’ve eaten before, but not in a good way.
 Everyone but your father feels the same.

 “Come on!
 It’s delicious!
 What’s wrong with your taste buds?” he empties his own plate in seconds, trying to prove his point.